Iconclass

 Each division has 9 or 10 subdivisions, and so on.
 It can be consulted with the help of the freely available Iconclass 2100 browser.
 Iconclass was developed in the Netherlands as a standard classification for recording collections, with the idea of assembling huge databases that will allow the retrieval of images featuring particular details, subjects or other common factors.
 It was developed in the 1970s and was loosely based on the Dewey Decimal System because it was meant to be used in art library card catalogs.

+The content of Iconclass is maintained by the Henri van de Waal Foundation.